Christian Civic League of Maine

-The Christian Civic League of Maine is a political lobbying group founded to support prohibition of alcohol and later advocating for various conservative Christian policies in the government of the US state of Maine.
+The Christian Civic League of Maine is a political lobbying group founded to support prohibition of alcohol and later advocating for various conservative Christian policies in the state of Maine.
 It is the Focus on the Family affiliate organization (known as a Family Policy Council) for Maine, and its policy priorities today resemble that of this parent organization.
-It has worked to oppose same-sex marriage and adoption, to censor pornography, to oppose gambling, to legally permit LGBT employment discrimination, and to support conversion therapy.
+It has worked to oppose same-sex marriage and adoption, censor pornography, oppose gambling, legally permit LGBT employment discrimination, and support conversion therapy.

 History

 Founding

-The Christian Civic League of Maine was founded in 1897 at Fort Fairfield, Maine for the purpose of "the suppression of the saloons."
+The Christian Civic League of Maine was founded in 1897 in Fort Fairfield, Maine for the purpose of "the suppression of the saloons."
 At the League's first organizational meeting in Waterville, Bowdoin College president William DeWitt Hyde served as the first (temporary) chairman.
 A mass Temperance movement was sweeping the United States at this time, particularly Maine, which had passed the nation's first prohibition law in 1851.
 Many similar Temperance organizations were founded in the 19th century.
 The Temperance movement declined during Prohibition in the 1920s and 1930s, and most Temperance organizations ended.
 The Christian Civic League of Maine would prove to be unusually durable, advocating for the prohibition of alcohol into the 1980s.

 Benjamin Bubar tenure

-In March of 1949 Maine considered a bill legalizing the sale of wine at grocery stores.
+In March 1949, Maine considered a bill legalizing the sale of wine in grocery stores.
 The Christian Civic League denounced this as "an attempt to Europeanize our consumption of liquor."
 The attempt was defeated.

 The next month, Maine representative Ben Bubar introduced a prohibition bill.
 When his bill failed, Bubar became angry with the Christian Civic League for not supporting his bill strongly enough because they were focused on anti-gambling bills instead.
 Bubar had tried alcohol one time in his life, and his displeasure with the experience lead him to dedicate his career to teetotaling.
 Bubar would begin working at the Christian Civic League in 1952, serving as its head until 1983.

 Throughout the 1960 the Christian Civic League lead campaigns to outlaw the sale of alcohol on Sunday.
 They opposed a 1966 vote recount when an apparent vote miscount favored their side.

-Bubar ran for president in 1976 and 1980 as nominee of the Prohibition party.
+Bubar ran for president in 1976 and 1980 as nominee of the Prohibition Party.